jorgegv/rage1/doc/SINGLE-USE-BLOBS.md

   either as a standalone TAP file (for easy testing and debugging) or as a headerless TAP file which can be used in the global RAGE1 build.

-- The global RAGE1 Makefile will use the target in the private Makefile for the binary output.
-The binary
+- The global RAGE1 Makefile will use the targets in the private Makefile for the binary output.

 ## DATAGEN changes